Norecipes - Elevating Everyday Meals

 What is Onsen Tamago?

-Onsen Tamago (温泉卵) translates to hot spring egg, and it's a mouthwatering egg dish often served for breakfast at traditional Japanese inns called Ryokan.
-The low temperature of the water the eggs are cooked in causes the yolk to firm up without setting and gives the whites a silken texture that melts in your mouth.
-These slow-cooked eggs are usually served at room temperature with a savory dashi broth, giving them a flavor and texture similar to Chawanmushi.
+Onsen Tamago (温泉卵) translates to hot spring egg, a mouthwatering egg dish often served as part of a traditional Japanese breakfast.
+Originally cooked in hot spring waters, the low-temperature water the eggs are cooked in causes the yolk to firm up without setting and gives the whites a silken texture that melts in your mouth.
+These slow-cooked eggs are usually served at room temperature in a bowl with savory dashi broth, giving them a flavor and texture similar to Chawanmushi.

 How do you pronounce Onsen Tamago?